tangsu08/SQL_Warby_Parker_Usage_Funnels/README.md

   * purchase.csv

 # Key Takeaways and Recommendations
-Based on the [SQL analysis](/questions_and_answers.md), below are some key takeaways and recommendations for Warby Parker to implement on their site:
+Based on the [SQL analysis](/questions_and_answers.md), below are some key takeaways along with recommendations for Warby Parker:

 ## Key Takeaways: